manassaloi/manassaloi.github.io/_posts/2020-03-24-giving-advice.markdown

 I ended up making the decision after more than a month, but I knew the answer in the first day itself.
 I was just looking for data, as well as other people to validate that decision.

 This is the reason why I have stopped asking for advice over time.
 I realised that we already know what we want deep inside.
 We just want other people to validate that choice for us.
-Help us make the decision, which we have already made.
+Help us make the decision that we have already made.

 Nowadays if I want help in making a decision, I just ask for facts or data instead which I can input in some framework I have to make the decision.
 Even then most of the time, I know deep down what I want and maybe am just looking for signals which can make that choice easy.